 The development must also comply with other conditions that apply to all rear extensions allowed under permitted development.
 These include:

-The maximum height of the extension is 4 meters, as measured from the highest point of natural surface ground.
-The maximum height reduces to 3 meters if the extension is within 2 meters of a boundary.
+- The maximum height of the extension is 4 metres, as measured from the highest point of natural surface ground.
+The maximum height reduces to 3 metres if the extension is within 2 metres of a boundary.

 - Construction materials must be similar in appearance to those used for the existing house.
 No balconies, verandas, raised platforms or chimneys are included.

 - As with any other kind of permitted development, this scheme does not apply to homes in conservation areas, flats or maisonettes.

 Although the Larger Home Extension scheme falls under your permitted development rights, you won’t be free and clear of your local authority.

 Under the new planning rules, introduced in 2020, you will need to obtain prior approval before you can think about building your dream extension.
 This was formerly known as the ‘neighbourhood consultation scheme’.